AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 This has the advantage of not losing state as you update the UI.
 ![A representation of the reconciliation process inside React, showing current and work-in-progress branches of the tree which are compared to calculate what updates to make to the real DOM tree.](/assets/blogimages/ReactCompiler_Reconciliation.png)

+<small>React used to call it's collection of JavaScript objects that are structured like the DOM the "Virtual DOM".
+But React doesn't like that term now because you can target other things like native iOS and Android apps (React Native) to render to.<br /><br />There are multiple trees that React deals with, a tree of React Elements (JS objects) that your function components return and a Fiber tree (also JS objects) that React Elements are converted into and are used for reconciliation.<br /><br />While I usually refer to these two trees more specifically, for this post I'll use the long-standing colloquial term "Virtual DOM" because it's useful in keeping track of how RSCs work.</small>

 Understanding that **React co-opted the term "render"** goes a surprisingly long way in helping explain RSCs accurately.

-To understand RSCs we need to have clear in our minds the difference between what we usually mean in web dev by client and server rendering, and React's focus on the generation of the Virtual DOM (i.e. the Fiber tree).
+To understand RSCs we need to have clear in our minds the difference between what we usually mean in web dev by client and server rendering, and React's focus on the generation of the Virtual DOM (i.e. the React Elements and Fiber trees).

 I made this little image to remind you that when React says "render" it doesn't mean you actually see anything happen:
 <p style="text-align: center;">